Büşra Kuru

-Büşra Kuru (born 24 October 2001) is a women's football midfielder who plays in the Turkish Super League for Beylerbeyi. and the Turkey women's national team.
+Büşra Kuru (born 24 October 2001) is a women's football midfielder who plays for SSV Waghäusel and the Turkey women's national team.
 Born in Germany, she represents Turkey at the international level.

 Early life

 Büşra Kuru was born to Turkish parents in Weinheim, Baden-Württemberg, Germany, on 24 October 2001.
 She studied at Wirtschaftsgymnasium (Johann-Philipp-Reis Schule) in Weinheim.

 Club career

 Kuru began playing football at age six.
 She was encouraged by her footballer brother, who took her to the sports field every day.
 Before she started playing, she pursued the hobbies of swimming and judo.
 She was part of the Baden selection team from 2011–12 to 2014–15, and in the Southwest selection team since the 2017–18 season.

 Kuru played for her hometown club SG Hohensachsen, where she scored 20 goals in the league and cup matches of the 2014–15 season.
 The following season, she moved to TSG 1899 Hoffenheim.
 She plays for 1.
 FFC 08 Niederkirchen in the 2.
 Frauen-Bundesliga.
 In the next season, she transferred to 2.
 Frauen-Bundesliga–South.

 In September 2024, she moved to Turkey, and signed with Beylerbeyi to play in the Super League.